EggsWang/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

+Danjun Wang is a cat.
-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
+is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}